Shadows cast by a class of rotating black bounces with an anisotropic fluid: Final remarks

-Among the different types of shadows analyzed, those with an elongated or triangular-like shape (in addition to the Kerr-like ones that appear for small values of the rotation parameter $a$) have known precedents in the literature for other black hole, wormhole, or black-bounce metrics.
-However, the shadows obtained in Cases 1 and 6, where the throat contributes to their formation, exhibit genuinely novel features.
+Among the different types of shadows analyzed, those with an elongated or triangularlike shape (in addition to the Kerr-like ones that appear when the values of the rotation parameter $a$ are not very large) have known precedents in the literature for other black hole, wormhole, or black bounce metrics.
+However, the shadows obtained in cases 1 and 6, where the throat contributes to their formation, exhibit genuinely novel features.
 Their silhouettes may resemble previously known profiles but appear abruptly truncated due to the throat contribution, or they may result in remarkably small shadows for the parameters considered.
 This behavior can be understood from the fact that the mechanism by which the throat contributes to these shadows is fundamentally different from those previously discussed, as it does not arise from the presence of a photon sphere.
 In this sense, the results presented here constitute a new development in this line of research, particularly regarding the role that a wormhole throat can play in shaping the shadow.